OpenDSA/OpenDSA/RST/en/PL/FP7.rst

 Note that the *reduceRight* function expects the function we pass in for the operation that "accumulates" values to have its first parameter represent the head of the list, that is, the "next" value to be accumulated.
+Its second parameter is consequently the accumulator.
-This is the opposite of *reduce*, which expected a function that had the second parameter playing that role.
-This emphasize the right versus left associativity of the two patterns.
+This is the opposite of *reduce*, which expected a function that had the first parameter playing the role of the accumulator, and its second the "next value to be accumulated..
+This emphasizes the right versus left associativity of the two patterns.

 Also note that, because *reduce* captures the accumulation pattern as we described it in `the section on helper functions`_, it results in